NARBOROUGH & PENTNEY TO SWAFFHAM

 I couldn't locate any ID code for this old bridge.

-The line was only out of action for a few days!
+The line was out of action for only a few days!

-Thank you Ivan.
+Thank you, Ivan.

 Once again, Thanks to Ivan Staines for some more fantastic Recent information saying that the bridge here was sadly demolished in 1971

 Below is a view of the Swaffham raceway, where the railway would have previously passed through before reaching Swaffham station.
-The race track was built after the railway.

 Town Farm bridge by the Now A47